 These exceptions were caused by insufficient controls in place at EEOC to ensure proper and timely documentation is maintained in the eOPF.
-We identified similar exceptions in our audits from FY 2010 and FY 2011.
+We identified similar exceptions in our audit from FY 2010, FY 2011 and FY 2012.

 EEOC's failure to properly record and maintain official personnel records increases the risk for improper calculations of liabilities on the Balance Sheets and improper calculations of program costs on the Statements of Net Cost.